-Funding for activities that have required in-person interaction including, but not limited to, housing rehabilitation, handyworker programs, and a variety of community services may be reprogrammed into activities that allow for social distancing such as grab and go or homedelivered meal services, online programming for a variety of clientele including, but not limited to, youth and senior citizens, and various business and microenterprise assistance identified below to respond to or recover from the effects of the COVID-19 pandemic.
-Please see below for other possible activities that may be funded.
-Any other possible eligible activity not included below may also be considered.
-The County will coordinate with the Department of Public Health before undertaking any activity to respond to the COVID-19 pandemic.
+Funding for activities that have required in-person interaction including, but not limited to, housing rehabilitation, handy worker programs, and a variety of community services may be reprogrammed into activities that allow for social distancing such as grab-and-go or home-delivered meal services, online programming for a variety of clientele including, but not limited to, youth and senior citizens, and various business and microenterprise assistance identified below to respond to or recover from the effects of the COVID-19 pandemic.
+The LACDA will consider guidance from the County Department of Public Health before undertaking any activity to respond to the COVID-19 pandemic.